lukas-toenne/geodoodle/readme.md

 ## Usage

 1. Create a mesh object.
-2. Add a boundary vertex group.
-The default name should be "Boundary", although the operator can work with arbitrary vertex groups.
+2. Add a source vertex group.
+The default name should be "Source", although the operator can work with arbitrary vertex groups.

    Procedurally generated vertex groups are also supported (e.g. with a proximity modifier).
 However, topology modifiers such as subdivision are not recommended because the operator will copy the modifier result to the base mesh.